Skip to main content

 Our speakers are distinguished scholars, community leaders, and experts in their field.
 Following their presentations on topics including politics, foreign affairs, economics, cultural, and social issues they welcome the questions, discussion, and debate engaged in by members.

-Please join our Fall 2024 Series of four monthly presentations on Wednesday evenings.
-We will meet in-person at The Inn at Swarthmore.
+Please join our Spring 2025 Series of four monthly presentations on Wednesday evenings.
+We will meet in person at The Inn at Swarthmore.
 The membership fee includes a catered dinner to accompany each inspiring lecture.
 No refunds are available.

 When and Where

-SDG's Fall 2024 Series convenes on the second or third Wednesday of each month from September through December.
+Swarthmore Discussion Group's Spring 2025 Series convenes on the second or third Wednesday of each month from January through April.
 We are delighted to return to our in-person format, and will gather together at The Inn at Swarthmore.

 Time (ET)